RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 # run remove genes
 chewBBACA.py RemoveGenes -i results_cg/results_20190921T183955/results_alleles.tsv -g results_cg/results_20190921T183955/RepeatedLoci.txt -o alleleCallMatrix_cg
 ```
 In this step of 82 *loci* were identified as possible paralogs that were removed from further analysis.
-The list with the paralog *loci* can be found at: ```results_cg/results_20190921T183955/RepeatedLoci.txt```
+The list with the RepeatedLoci.txt can be found at: ```results_cg/results_20190921T183955/RepeatedLoci.txt```

 The output file can be found at: ```analysis_cg/alleleCallMatrix_cg.tsv```